cdalvaro/docker-salt-master/README.md

 `salt-master` output is streamed directly to the container's `stdout` and `stderr`.
 However, they are also written inside `/home/salt/data/logs/`.

-This directory is defined as a volume so logs can persist after the container is removed.

-Inside the directory you could find `supervisor/` logs and `salt/` logs.
+Inside the directory you can find `supervisor/` logs and `salt/` logs.

 You can access all logs by mounting the volume: `/home/salt/data/logs/`.